GradyD/FaceDetectionCrop/README.md

 FaceDetectionCrop
 ==========
 This is a python script to crop images based facial recognition.
 It has two options, create from a web cam or from a saved image (jpg or png).
-OpenCV is being used to detect the facial region and PIP to do the cropping.
+OpenCV is being used to detect the facial region and PIL to do the cropping.

 Pyinstaller is being used to compile the script into a runnable EXE.
 Currently you must have the HaarCascade in the same directory for the script to run.
 A runnable EXE can be found the release section of this project.